 - Protein bowls (rice, protein source, chopped veggies)

-If you have pets, count them in and take them to the groomer 1-2 weeks before your due date!
-You will feel so much better bringing your baby home to a nice clean home!
-Plus, it’s one less thing to take off you and your partner’s plate!
+If you have pets, include them in your planning and schedule a grooming appointment a week or two before your due date.
+It can feel reassuring to bring your baby home to a clean, organized space.
+Plus, it’s one less thing to take off your and your partner’s plate!

-Taking an honest approach to help prepare them as a big sibling is going to be very important in easing the transition for them.
-I’ve seen some really great books such as You’re the Biggest by Lucy Tapper and My New Baby by Rachel Fuller.
-Reading books about becoming a big brother or sister is an excellent way to start laying the foundation for your child that they’re about to be promoted to a big sibling!
+Taking an honest approach to help prepare them as a big sibling will be very important in easing the transition.
+I’ve seen some really great books, such as You’re the Biggest by Lucy Tapper and My New Baby by Rachel Fuller.
+Reading books about becoming a big brother or sister is an excellent way to start laying the foundation for your child as they prepare to become a big sibling.
+Books can give your child the language to describe what is changing and help them ask questions in a safe, age-appropriate way.

-If you want to step it up a notch, try bringing them with you to your next prenatal appointment!
-Allow them to ask questions and listen to your baby’s heartbeat or watch the ultrasound.
+You can even consider bringing them to your next prenatal appointment.
+Allow them to ask questions, listen to your baby’s heartbeat, or watch the ultrasound.

-Unless you have Amazon Prime on lockdown, having all your household essentials stocked up will be so helpful to minimize any errands after you bring home baby number two!
+Unless you have reliable delivery options ready to go, stocking up on household essentials will be so helpful for minimizing errands after you bring home baby number two!

 - Toilet Paper